The Dysphagia Toolbox

 MD Anderson Dysphagia Inventory (MDADI) is a self-inventory to determine difficulty with swallowing for patients with head and neck cancer.

-Swal Qol-A questionnaire about quality of life with dysphagia.
+Swal Qol is a questionnaire about quality of life with dysphagia.
 (This is a link to Scribd.
 You can sign up for a free membership for 30 days and download the Swal Qol immediately.)

 Clinicians may use: